ParallelTask/dinoloop/wiki/dino_properties.md

 ```
 dino.registerApplicationError<ApplicationError>(ApplicationError);
 ```
-`Note:` If you register multiple error controllers the last one gets registered with dino.
+If you register multiple error controllers the last one gets registered with dino.
 ##### registerController<T>(T)
 Register controller that extends [ApiController](https://github.com/ParallelTask/dinoloop/blob/wiki-folder/wiki/controllers.md#apicontroller).
 ```
 dino.registerController<HomeController>(HomeController);
 ```
 ##### requestStart<T>(T)
-Register request-start middlewares that fire for every request handled by dino.
+Register request-start middlewares.
 These are the middlewares to handle request first in the chain.
 More on [RequestStart Middlewares]()
 ```
 dino.requestStart<LogRequestStart>(LogRequestStart);
 dino.requestStart<OtherRequestStart>(OtherRequestStart);
 ```
 ##### requestEnd<T>(T)
-Register request-end middlewares that fire for every request handled by dino.
+Register request-end middlewares.
 These are the middlewares to handle the request last in the chain.
 More on [RequestEnd Middlewares]()
 ```
 dino.requestEnd<LogRequestEnd>(LogRequestEnd);
 dino.requestEnd<OtherRequestEnd>(OtherRequestEnd);
 ```
 ##### serverError<T>(T)
 Register server-error middlewares to handle uncaught exceptions/errors thrown by application.
-These are the ones that fires when unhandled exception is thrown by application.
+When unhandled exception is thrown by application,these are the ones that fire.
 More on [ServerError Middlewares]()
 ```
 dino.serverError<FormatExceptionr>(FormatException);
 dino.serverError<MongoException>(MongoException);